-Evidence for the use of HIIT in Patients with Chronic Disease Podcast
+Evidence for the use of HIIT in Patients with Chronic Disease

 The decision whether to use of high intensity interval training (HIIT) presents an interesting challenge to exercise specialists.
 On one hand the gains in health and fitness are often superior to those observed from traditional moderate intensity continuous exercise (MICE) training.
 In contrast, anecdotal evidence and intuition may lead the practitioner to consider HIIT use in people with chronic disease may increase the risk of adverse events.
-This podcast presents efficacy (does it work) and safety evidence for the use of HIIT in people with chronic diseases.
+This online activity presents efficacy (does it work) and safety evidence for the use of HIIT in people with chronic diseases.
 Guidance is also given on who may be suitable to undertake HIIT and how it may be optimally delivered.

 This is a recording of an ESSA webinar presented on 28 October 2020.